FokkeB/subset36/README.md

 * https://www.moria.us/articles/demystifying-the-lfsr/
 * Towards Modeling and Verification of Eurobalise Telegram Encoding Algorithm, Sergey Staroletov, https://www.sciencedirect.com/science/article/pii/S2352146523000728

 Usage: compile ss36_test.c.
-This yields an executable for win64 with the following command line parameters:
+This yields a 64-bit command line executable (included in repository) with the following command line parameters:

 -i, --input_filename <STRING>:        Read lines with data from the indicated
                                       file (UTF-8, no BOM) and convert its